 A parenting plan is one of the most important legal documents to come out of a divorce and should only be drafted under the guidance of experienced legal counsel.
 Investing time and effort in a good parenting plan now can save you the trouble and heartache down the road of having to modify a plan that is not successful.
 Working with a skilled child custody lawyer can help you avoid common pitfalls and will result in a parenting plan tailored to your family’s unique situation.

 Contact a skilled Chester County child custody lawyer at Eckell, Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C. for help negotiating, modifying, or enforcing your parenting plan.
-For a free and confidential consultation to discuss your legal needs, call us at 610-565-3700 or contact us online.
+For a confidential consultation to discuss your legal needs, call us at 610-565-3700 or contact us online.
 We have offices in Media and West Chester to service clients throughout Delaware County and Chester County, Pennsylvania.